randyrossi/bmc64/docs/BUILDING.md

 For a build with the frame-budget and audio performance instrumentation, pass `--perf-stats`.
 Every 10 seconds it prints one `[perf] {...}` line to `/bmc64.log` and the serial console (enable one of them in `cmdline.txt`) describing how much of each frame's time budget the emulator used, missed vertical blanks and the audio buffer level.
 It is compiled out entirely by default and can be combined with `--io-stats`.
 As with `--io-stats`, pass `--perf-stats` to **both** `make_all.sh` and `make_machines.sh` when using the individual scripts; `make_all.sh` is also what passes it into the VICE build.
 See [tools/perftest/README.md](../tools/perftest/README.md) for how to capture and read the report. `build_sdcard.sh --perf-stats` also copies the test workloads from `tools/perftest/` into `prg/` on the staged card.
 It currently instruments the VICE-based machines only, not Plus4Emu.

+## Building A Test Update

+Use *build_test_update.sh* when you change the updater, anything it installs, or the release layout, and want to try an update on a real Pi before making a release.
+See [UPDATING.md](UPDATING.md) for how updates work for users.

+It turns the card staged by `build_sdcard.sh` into an update package, `build/bmc64-update.zip`, the same way a release zip is made (with a `bmc64-manifest.txt`).
+The zip holds exactly what is in `build/sdcard`; neither that folder nor `release/manifest_history.txt` is changed.

+        cd /path/to/store/files/bmc64/
+        ./build_sdcard.sh pi3
+        ./build_test_update.sh [version]

+        NOTE: With no version the package is labelled one version above the source's VERSION_STRING (e.g. 5.1.11 -> v5.1.12), so it shows as an update.
+Give a version to test other cases: the same version shows as a repair, a lower one as a downgrade.

+To test it:

+1. The Pi must run a build that includes the updater: copy a staged `build/sdcard` to the SD card first.
+2. Make the card differ from the package, or there is nothing to update.
+For example, edit `C64/rpi_pos.vkm` (shows as *Changed*), delete `C64/rpi_sym.vkm` (shows as *New*), or build again after changing the code so the kernels differ (shows as *Update*).
+3. Copy `build/bmc64-update.zip` to the top folder of the SD card, keeping the name, with a card reader or the Web UI's *Files* page.
+The Web UI's *Update* page refuses test packages because they don't match a release on GitHub.
+4. Boot.
+The update view lists the files that differ; after applying, `/backup/v<old version>/update-report.txt` lists what was replaced, added and kept.

+For more on the package and its manifest see [tools/update/GEN_UPDATE_MANIFEST.md](../tools/update/GEN_UPDATE_MANIFEST.md).

 ----
 ## Resources